enviodev/rescript-stripe/README.md

 Please, create a PR if you need something missing.

-## Tiered Subscriptions as a code
+## Billing as a Config

-Describe a Tiered Subscription as a code and interact with Stripe API with the best DX possible.
+Describe your Billing as a config and interact with Stripe API with the best DX possible and Git history.

 ```rescript
 module CourseSubscription = {